buildrobotz/blog/content/paperplanes/README.md

 ## Create article from template
 From the top level directory (blog directory), execute the following command
 ```
-hugo new paperplanes/<name>.md
+hugo new paperplanes/<name>/<name>.md
 ```
 This command picks up the template from archetypes and fills up a file called `<name>.md` in the main paperplanes folder.
-Create a new folder with the same name and move the file to that folder.

 ## Crop and compress thumbnail
 ```